hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 # Current MongoDB email storage design
+This document covers why we store email addresses in our MongoDB, how potentially we stop storing emails and data migration to an encrypted version in the backend API if we need to do it.

 We use mongodb for things like journey state.
 We are referring to the email mongodb as a cache, but it is not really a cache as it can become divergent by design.